-Nestled within side streets and dotting the city's main thoroughfares, some of Chicago's most impressive cultural attractions are just a step or two off the beaten path.
-Here are 5 top attractions to uncover:
+Nestled within side streets and dotting the city's main thoroughfares, some of the most impressive cultural attractions in Chicago are just a step or two off the beaten path.
+Here are 5 of the lesser-known attractions in Chicago to uncover:

 1. ORIENTAL INSTITUTE MUSEUM